lucasbrun196/aws_billing_monitor/README.md

 ### 5. Done

-Then go to your email and accept the subsctription of SNS Topic
+Then go to your email and accept the subscription of SNS Topic